majohn-r/output/README.md

 **output** is a Go library that provides an easy way for command-line oriented programs to handle console writing, error writing, and logging (but agnostic as to the choice of logging framework).
-It also provides a simple way to verify what is written to those channels.
+It also provides a simple way to verify what is written to those writers.

 ## Installing